 This course is only available to students who meet district qualifications.
 There will be seven areas of focus, including the four areas of seventh grade math and the three areas of 8th grade math.
 This class will cover material at an accelerated pace but at the same rigor as the full year classes.
-Students must take the CogAT test at the District offices in Farmington.
-One must score 88 or higher on the CogAT test to pre-qualify for acceleration.
+Students must complete the required portfolio or CogAT test and receive the required score through the District offices in Farmington.